 Pallet trucks are a little more ubiquitous.
 Retail and wholesale make use of them around the public, who’s potential lack of awareness to hazards poses great risk.
 In 2018/19, 92 members of the public lost their lives because of workplace activities, most of these to transport, but it’s clear to see that it’s not just the workers at risk from potentially negligent practices.

 There has also been reported incidences of fast ejecting material striking workers in mining and quarrying industries — which is a little harder to prepare for, yet should be no less-risk assessed than the other types of moving object accidents.

 What areas of the body are at greatest risk of damage from being struck by a moving thing?

 If you’ve experienced something falling onto you at work, the likelihood is, according to statistics, you’ll have suffered a fracture.
 90% of injuries reported by employers were in fact fractures.
 This could be simply arm or shoulder fractures, but it also could be skull fractures, which are life-threatening.
 In worse instances you’ll have suffered breaks and, in some cases, damage to one’s back or spine might result in life-long musculoskeletal disorders.

-Being cut from hand tools tends be a little more isolated to the upper limbs, but it can result in deep tissue injuries, and even amputations to parts of or whole fingers.
+Being cut from hand tools tends to be a little more isolated to the upper limbs, but it can result in deep tissue injuries, and even amputations to parts of or whole fingers.

-Pallet trucks, kegs and barrels mostly seem interested in people’s legs, and can cause some serious damage to knees and feet.
+Pallet trucks, kegs, and barrels mostly seem interested in people’s legs, and can cause some serious damage to knees and feet.